Writer of Books, Blogs, and Fantasy Literature

 During our redesign in 2017, we added Thoughts From Northward Compass.
 Most-often I write about owning a product, running a business, or creative direction.

-Since 2015 I have also edited (on occasion) for the auto news site, Gearheads.
+Since 2015 I have also edited (on occasion) for the auto news site, Gearheads (Now Autowise).